Uber Can’t Compel Arbitration of Class Action

 Seeborg’s ruling contrasts with a ruling he issued in January in a similar case, Michael Cordas v.
 Uber Technologies, Inc., which claimed that users had their rides automatically canceled and were charged cancellation fees for them.

 Michael Cordas, the lead plaintiff, also claimed he never saw the terms of service alert when he signed up for Uber.
-But Seeborg took issue with Cordas’s failure to identify a reason why he hadn’t seen it, and granted Uber’s motion to force arbitration, finding the company’s notice process sufficient.
+But Seeborg took issue with Cordas’ failure to identify a reason why he hadn’t seen it and granted Uber’s motion to force arbitration, finding the company’s notice process sufficient.

-Metter is represented by Lee Cirsch with Capstone Law in Los Angeles, Uber by William Stern with Morrison & Foerster in San Francisco.
+Uber is represented by William Stern with Morrison & Foerster in San Francisco, who did not return a request for comment late Monday.